Date of Award:

 The design criteria thus gathered will be applied to a critique of Huntington Canyon Electric Power Plant to determine the effectiveness and degree of success of the criteria.

 Manns, Thomas Franklin II, "Identification of Landscape Site Development Criteria and Compilation for Fossil Fuel Electric Power Plants Applied to a Critique of Huntington Canyon Power Plant, Huntington, Utah" (1974).
-All Graduate Theses and Dissertations.
-Paper 3174.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+3174.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .